-To discover why stock market corrections occur and how you can take advantage of the opportunities which they provide, continue reading to learn everything you need to know about stock market corrections.
+To discover why they occur and how you can take advantage of the opportunities which they provide, continue reading to learn everything you need to know about them.

 What Is A Stock Market Correction?

 A stock market correction is an event where the stock market or individual stocks experience an unexpected price drop of roughly 10% to 20% of their value.

 Although the average correction involves a price drop of approximately 13% of the original value of a market or stock.

 These are way different than a stock market crash.
 Typically they are no reason to be concerned as the majority of the time stock markets and individual stocks fully recover from their price downgrade within a few short months.

 Buy THIS Oil Stock BEFORE Russia's Next Attack

 But oil stocks – including this Texas oil player – could skyrocket.

 The shutdown of a major energy pipeline to deter Russia… limited production capacity by OPEC… and Biden’s determination to rely on alternative energy in 2022 are adding up to one thing.